HPInc/kalexa-sdk/README.md

 ```

 #### Directives
-Kalexa-sdk supports most of the directives.
+`Kalexa-SDK` supports most of the directives.

 Dialog directives such `DelegateDirective`, `ElicitSlotDirective` and `ConfirmIntentDirective` directives.